dapperAuteur/idnkhtw/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## About the repo:
+The build branch is the live branch.
+You may visit the deployed version at www.idnkhtw.space.
+You may need localStorage for some features to work properly.
+This is the client for the api located at https://github.com/dapperAuteur/palabras-express-api and deployed to Heroku at https://peaceful-waters-22726.herokuapp.com/ .
+I built this as a tool to help me grow as a person, not just as a developer.
+* It has tools that will allow you to learn new words in English and Spanish.
+* I'm in the process of adding a blog, expense and income tracker, and more word games.
+* It contains the word version of [Cows & Bulls](https://en.wikipedia.org/wiki/Bulls_and_Cows).

+## To Be Added:
+* 2 player version of Cows and Bulls
+* Spanish Vacas y Toros (Cows & Bulls with Spanish words)
+* Blog
+* Expense/Income Tracking
+* Spanish verb game
+* Word creation game utilizing prefix/suffix list

+## How To Use The App:

+## Create React App Boilerplate README:

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)